KartikayKaul/Yale3/README.md

 ## Atlas Integration – Cloud Saving to MongoDB Atlas
 Added support for saving extracted LinkedIn profile data directly to a MongoDB Atlas cloud database using a Vercel-hosted serverless API.
 It includes a deployment script ([deploy_vercel_function.sh](https://github.com/KartikayKaul/Yale3/blob/atlas_int/deploy_vercel_function.sh) that configures the serverless function, securely connects to MongoDB Atlas using credentials from the local config.json, and updates the extension to support a Save Option dropdown (Local or Cloud).
 Ideal for users who want persistent, centralized storage of profile data.
 Full setup guide available in the [wiki](https://github.com/KartikayKaul/Yale3/wiki/MongoDB-Atlas-Integration-Guide).

+### Key Features
+- Send extracted profile data from the Chrome extension to a **MongoDB Atlas database**.
+- Uses a Vercel serverless endpoint (`/api/save`) to receive and store data securely.
+- No local backend needed — the cloud function does all the work.

+### Updated Project Structure
+- `vercel/` folder created dynamically via shell script.
+- `config.json` updated with `MONGO_API_ENDPOINT`.

+### How to Use
+1. Ensure you’ve created a MongoDB Atlas cluster.
+2. Sign up at [vercel.com](https://vercel.com) and link your GitHub account (or any account you have).
+3. Run the provided `deploy_vercel_function.sh` script to:
+   - Generate the serverless function.
+   - Deploy it to Vercel.
+   - Automatically update `config.json` with your API endpoint.
+4. Choose `save to MongoDB` in your Chrome extension UI.
+5. Data will be POSTed to your MongoDB Atlas cluster in real-time.

 ## Extraction

 Below table shows what can be extracted and if the data is clean.